Alhawaj-93/MAF2CSV/README.md

 # MAF2CSV
-converting all .MAF files in your directory to .CSV
+Converting all .MAF files in your directory to .CSV